-There's a lot going on in the new Avengers: Infinity War trailer — superheroes are suiting up, fighting, and even appearing from dark corners with impressive new beards (hi, Steve Rogers, how you doin'?).
+There's a lot going on in Avengers: Infinity War — our favorite superheroes suit up, fight (to the death in some cases), and some even appear from dark corners with impressive new beards (hi, Steve Rogers, how you doin'?).
 Facial hair aside, the rest of the plot revolves around the purple big bad of the new movie, Thanos, and the Infinity Stones.
 Not sure what those are or need a refresher?
 We can help.

 What Are the Stones?